 Bunocephalus verrucosus – Craggy Banjo Catfish

-Bunocephalus verrucosus was described as early as 1792 by Walbaum.
+Bunocephalus verrucosus was already described in 1792 by Walbaum.
 They are part of the family Aspredinidae or Banjo Catfish.
 The genus name Bunocephalus can be broken down into two ancient Greek words.
 Bounos means hill or mountain and Kephale means head.
 A reference to the bumps on the head of this genus.
 Verrucae is the name for warts.
-The species name then means something like covered with warts, referring to warty nodules on the body.
+The species name means something like covered with warts, referring to warty nodules on the body.

 Their common name is Craggy Banjo Catfish or Gnarled Catfish.

 Bunocephalus verrucosus can reach a total length of about 11 centimetres.
 As the name implies, this species has small bumps on the head and body.
 The back is high and ribbed.
 This distinguishes them from other Banjo Catfish.
 The colour is light brown to dark brown.
 Sometimes also spotted.

 The difference between males and females is best seen from above.
 The females have a rounder belly.
 Especially visible from above at the base of the caudal peduncle.

 In Bunocephalus verrucosus, the pectoral girdle (coracoid process) extends almost all the way to the pelvic fins.
 This is a bone that runs from the shoulder along the edge of the abdomen to the back.
 You can feel this bone from the outside.
 In Bunocephalus verrucosus it continues even further than in Bunocephalus coracoideus, which owes its name to this bone.

 Not only the colour and shape of Bunocephalus verrucosus provides camouflage.
 When in danger, the fish curls its tail along the body.
 This creates a round shape that resembles the seeds of the trees and shrubs along the bank.
 The caudal fin can even be raised slightly to give the appearance of the fruit about to sprout.